valentina-s/ooi_sonar/ooi_sonar_notes.md

 ## REFERENCES
 * Recent paper about krill Sv38 and Sv120 ratio: [Volume backscattering strength of ice krill (Euphausia crystallorophias) in the Amundsen Sea coastal polynya](http://www.sciencedirect.com/science/article/pii/S0967064515002106)
+* Correlate backscatteing with oceanographic background changes [Acoustic backscatter observations with implications for seasonal and vertical migrations of zooplankton and nekton in the Amundsen shelf (Antarctica)](http://www.sciencedirect.com/science/article/pii/S0272771414003485)

+## Misc Python notes
+* the `take` and `put` functions in general have better performance than their fancy indexing equivalents by a significant margin
+* `ravel` does not produce a copy of the underlying data if it does not have to (more on this below).
+The `flatten` method behaves like ravel except it always returns a copy of the data
+* Broadcasting has better performance than using `repeat`.
+* Broadcasting rule: Two arrays are compatible for broadcasting if for each trailing dimension (that is, starting from the end), the axis lengths match or if either of the lengths is 1.
+Broadcasting is then performed over the missing and / or length 1 dimensions.
+* `np.newaxes` can be used to add a new axis with length 1 specifically for broadcasting purposes, especially in generic algorithms
+* Use Pandas:
+	* `from pandas import Series, DataFrame`
+	* `import pandas as pd`